yCatDev/asus_x542un-hackintosh/README.md

 - Discrete video card (Nvidia MX150 no driver at this time)
 - Sometimes rebooting (work in progress)

-## For those who want to port to a similar laptop
+## For those who want to port it on similar laptop

 ### About Intel UHD 620